 This is the second largest national park in the country and located in the heart of the Derryveagh mountains.
 Glenveagh is steeped in history.
 It comprises pristine lakes, tumbling waterfalls, rugged mountains and enchanted native oak woodland.
 At the centre of the park lies Glenveagh Castle.
 It was built in the late 19th century as a hunting lodge.

 In 1983 the castle was bestowed unto the Irish state along with the gardens and many of the contents.
 The national park opened to visitors in 1984.
 If you are a walker there are many trails to take.
 Indeed you could spend a whole day exploring this wonderful amenity which sits in the north west of the county.
+Some restrictions are in place due to Covid-19 – read the details on their website here.
+Directions via Google Maps here.

 A little bit further than the previous attractions, the park is 95km away via Letterkenny but well worth the trip.
 If time permits after your visit to the park, then you should take the chance to visit the ruined church at Dunlewey and Errigal mountain.